 Transfer to a parchment-lined baking sheet.
 Pat into a rectangular shape.
 With a knife, cut scone dough first in half horizontally and then each half into 4 triangular shapes.
-Dough will be slightly sticky.
+The dough will be slightly sticky.

 Separate on the baking sheet about 2-inches apart.